pollytur/IBD_Assigment1/README.md

 This repository contains the submission files of our group for the 1st Assignment of the Introduction to Big Data course.

+***In master branch - there is default model implementation, in the bm25 branch we have implementation to BM25 coefficient***

 Building results in two jars: Indexer and Query, for indexing text corpus and quering the search engine respectively.
 Both are based on Hadoop's MapReduce, and therefore require hadoop to run

 ## Running Indexer Jar: